 Where to go when winter is coming?
 When days are getting shorter.
 Streets and terraces emptier.
 Evenings colder.
 Rainier.
 A museum of course.

 In 2014, I volunteered for the Brussels Museum Council (BMC).
 This organization coordinates and promotes nearly 100 museums in Brussels and in the Brussels region.
-Each year, for 18 years now, the BMC organizes the Nocturnes during the fall season: every Thursday, 5 to 7 museums stay open exceptionally late for you to have a special evening visit…
+Each year, since 2001, the BMC has organized the Nocturnes during the fall season: every Thursday, at least 4 museums stay open exceptionally late for you to have a special evening visit…

-This year, from September 13 till December 6, a total of 73 museums will open their doors from 17:00 to 22:00.
-Go and visit one of the classics (such as the Jewish Museum or Autoworld), one of the newer ones (such as the brand new KANAL art centre in a magnificent old garage building, the visual arts museum MIMA, the Wiels Museum for contemporary art or Trainworld) or one of the lesser known yet magnificent pearls (such as the Coudenberg Palace, the Erasmus House or the intestines of Brussels: the Sewers Museum).
+This year, from September 19 till December 5, a total of 72 museums will open their doors from 17:00 to 22:00.
+Go and visit classics (such as the Jewish Museum or Belvue), museums that popped up more recently (such as the House of European History, the visual arts museum MIMA, the Wiels Museum for contemporary art or Trainworld) or one of the smaller, lesser-known yet magnificent pearls (such as the Coudenberg Palace, the Erasmus House or the intestines of Brussels: the Sewers Museum).

 Check out which museum you can visit with the Nocturnes calendar!